danicelistobon/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 20. Script that removes all letters c and C from input.
 21. Script that reverse its input.
 22. Script that displays all users and their home directories, sorted by users.

+- Command that finds all empty files and directories in the current directory and all sub-directories.
+Only the names of the files and directories should be displayed (not the entire path).
+Hidden files should be listed.
+One file name per line.
+The listing should end with a new line.
+- Script that decodes acrostics that use the first letter of each line.
+The ‘decoded’ message has to end with a new line.